Costco Mediterranean Salad

 The Ingredients in Costco Mediterranean Salad:

 Full disclosure: I love figuring things out like this now and then, for myself and for you!
-In my final salad recipe, I did shake it up a bit.
+In my final salad recipe, I did shake it up a bit and added more of most of the good stuff.

 Costco Mediterranean Orzo Salad